-Creating healthy meals and snacks can be simple when you use the Eat Well Plate.
+Creating healthy meals and snacks can be simple when you use the Canada’s food guide plate.

 How to make a healthy meal

-Use the proportions of foods on the Eat Well Plate as a guide to help you make healthy meals or snacks.
+Use the proportions of foods on the Canada’s food guide plate as a tool to help you make healthy meals or snacks.

 Step 1: Make half your plate vegetables and fruits.
-Vegetables and fruits should always make up the largest proportion of the foods you eat.
+Vegetables and fruits should always make up the largest proportion of the foods you eat throughout the day.

-Step 3: Include protein foods.
+Step 3: Make one-quarter of your plate protein foods.
 Choose protein foods that come from plants more often.

 Figure 1.
-Eat Well Plate – Text Description
+Canada’s food guide plate – Text Description

-The Eat Well Plate shows the proportions of foods on a plate for healthy meals or snacks.
+The Canada’s food guide plate shows the proportions of foods on a plate for healthy meals or snacks.

-Not all meals need to look exactly like the Eat Well Plate to be considered healthy.
-Use the Eat Well Plate whether the meal is served:
+Not all meals look exactly like the Canada’s food guide plate.
+Use the plate proportions as a reference tool whether your meal or snack is served:

 - in a bowl